Skip to content

 enableCustomLog boolean No Whether to enable custom logs

-logLevelFilters Array No Log level filtering
+logLevelFilters Array No Log level filter

 discardStrategy enum FTLogCacheDiscard No Set the log discard rule when reaching the limit.
 Default FTLogCacheDiscard.discard, discard discards appended data, discardOldest discards old data